This page describes individual bot elements and features in detail. See also:

 Try adding @DurgerKingBot to your attachment menu.

-There are various ways of futher integrating bots with Telegram and other services.
+There are various ways of further integrating bots with Telegram and other services.

 Mini Apps allow developers to create infinitely flexible interfaces that can be launched right inside Telegram – integrating seamlessly with the app and replacing any website.